CSS pre-processing

 What’s CSS pre-processing?

-If you’re using a custom email template that was already pre-processed, CSS pre-processing may cause issues with your layout.
+You may want to disable CSS pre-processing if your HTML has already been processed.
+For instance, if you copy/pasted a custom email template with styles already inlined, repeating CSS pre-processing may cause issues with your layout.
 This most frequently happens with responsive email templates on mobile devices.

 Disabling CSS pre-processing means that your CSS will stay exactly as specified in your template, avoiding these problems.